Overview

 Getting There

-The main entrance to the mountain area is at the Connemara National Park Visitor Centre near the village of Letterfrack on the N59.
-From Galway city the drive is about 53 km (≈1 h 15 min) via the N59.
-Public transport options include Bus Éireann route 419 and Citylink route 923, both stopping in Letterfrack.
-For cyclists, the Connemara Loop (45 km) and the Sky Road (16 km) provide spectacular mountain‑side routes.
+The main access point is the Connemara National Park Visitor Centre near Letterfrack on the N59.
+The drive from Galway city takes approximately 1 hour and 15 minutes.
+Public transport options include Bus Éireann route 419 and Citylink route 923, both of which stop in Letterfrack.
+Cyclists can approach via the Connemara Loop or the Sky Road, though note that cycling is strictly prohibited on the marked walking trails to protect the path surface and wildlife.

 | Service | Details |